hupili/python-for-data-and-media-communication-gitbook/notes-week-02.md

 print scipy.pi
 ```

-You will get pi as 3.1415927.(It means both "numpy" and "scipi" contain the pi variable.)
+You will get pi as 3.1415927.(Both "numpy" and "scipi" contain the pi function.)

 `()`means you should input something in the function.
 Otherwise, it will automatically input default numbers.